Properties of Dynamical Black Hole Entropy: The Tale of Three Surface Gravities

 where $k^a$ is the affinely parameterised null normal to $\mathcal N$, and $l^a$ is the auxiliary null vector fields, satisfying

 \textit{Proof:} We start by decomposing the vector field $\xi^a$ in terms of the null vector fields $k^a$ and $l^a$, i.e.

-The vector field $\xi^a$ has no components along the codimension-2 spatial directions, since it has to be tangent to the null geodesic generators of $\mathcal N.$ We first derive the expression for $\kappa_1$.
+The vector field $\xi^a$ has no components along the codimension-2 spatial directions, since it has to be tangent to the null geodesic generators of $\mathcal N$.
+Moreover, we have chosen $k^a$ and $l^a$ off the null surface such that the form \eqref{decxiapp} remains true away from $\mathcal N$ (similar to the construction of $k^a$ and $l^a$ in Section \ref{sec:geometricsetup}).
+We first derive the expression for $\kappa_1$.
 Contracting definition \eqref{k1} with $l^a$ and inserting the decomposition \eqref{decxiapp} for $\xi^a$ once yields

 In the final equality we used $\xi_b k^b \nheq 0$.
 Dividing both sides by $\xi^c l_c$ leads to the desired expression for $\kappa_1 $ in \eqref{newkappas}.

 Next, in order to derive the expression for $\kappa_2$, we contract definition \eqref{k2} with $l_a$ and insert the decomposition \eqref{decxiapp} twice